NickKoleits/demonstration/README.md

 # demonstration

-I use this gtihub repository to demonstrate how to use GitHub.
+I use this repository to demonstrate how to use GitHub for educational purposes.